januarharianto/respR/README.md

 - Automatically **import** raw data from various oxygen probe equipment
 - Rapidly **inspect** data for common issues before analysis
 - **Explore** and **visualise** timeseries
-- Perform **multiple regression analysis** on data to manually or automatically calculate rates
+- Perform **multiple regression analysis** on data to manually or automatically to calculate rates
 - **Adjust** rates for background oxygen consumption or production
 - **Convert** rates to any common unit of oxygen consumption or production
 - **Export** results quickly for reporting